RainingSea/cese/project/website/DailyJournalApp/ce/ce_1/task plan.md

 [CONTENT]
-1. **Required packages**:
-   - `Flask`: A lightweight web framework for building the web application.
-   - `Werkzeug`: A library for handling the password hashing and secure cookie handling.

-2. **Required Other language third-party packages**:
-   - None specified, as the frontend will be built using standard HTML/CSS without additional libraries.

-3. **Logic Analysis**:
+"Required packages": "None required, as the application will use built-in Python libraries.",

+"Required Other language third-party packages": "None required, as the application will utilize HTML for the frontend.",

+"Logic Analysis":
-   - **main.py**:
+- **Main Class**:
-     - `Main`: Main class to handle application routing and initialization.
-       - `main()`: Entry point of the application.
+  - `main() -> str`: Entry point of the application.
-   - **UserManager**:
-     - Manages user authentication and registration.
-       - `login(username: str, password: str)`: Validates user credentials.
+  - `login(username: str, password: str) -> bool`: Authenticates the user based on provided credentials.
-       - `register(username: str, password: str)`: Registers a new user.
+  - `register(username: str, password: str) -> bool`: Registers a new user and saves their details.
-   - **JournalManager**:
-     - Manages journal entry creation and retrieval.
-       - `create_entry(title: str, content: str)`: Saves a new journal entry.
+  - `create_entry(title: str, content: str) -> void`: Creates a new journal entry and saves it.
-       - `get_entries()`: Retrieves a list of journal entries.
+  - `view_entries() -> list`: Retrieves and returns a list of journal entries.

-4. **Task list**:
-   - `main.py`: Set up application routing and integrate UserManager and JournalManager.
-   - `templates/login.html`: Create the Login Page with form handling.
-   - `templates/register.html`: Create the Registration Page with form handling.
-   - `templates/dashboard.html`: Create the Dashboard Page to display journal entries.
+  - `logout() -> void`: Logs out the current user.

+- **User Class**:
+  - `is_authenticated() -> bool`: Checks if the user is authenticated.

+- **JournalEntry Class**:
-   - `templates/new_entry.html`: Create the New Entry Page for journal entry creation.
+  - `save() -> void`: Saves the journal entry to the text file.
-   - `users.txt`: Prepare the file for storing user data.
-   - `entries.txt`: Prepare the file for storing journal entries.

-5. **Shared Knowledge**:
-   - Ensure that user passwords are stored in plain text as per the requirement, and handle user data with care.
-Follow standard coding conventions for Python and HTML, ensuring code readability and maintainability.
+  - `load_entries() -> list`: Loads and returns all journal entries from the text file.

+"Task list": [
+    "main.py",
+    "templates/login.html",
+    "templates/register.html",
+    "templates/dashboard.html",
+    "templates/new_entry.html",
+    "users.txt",
+    "journal_entries.txt"
+],

+"Shared Knowledge": "Ensure to handle file operations carefully to avoid data loss.
+Follow Python's PEP 8 style guide for code formatting.
+When working with text files, always check for the existence of files before reading or writing to prevent errors.
+For the user interface, keep forms simple and user-friendly, providing clear instructions for input fields."
 [/CONTENT]